angulardart/site-angulardart/src/tools/webstorm.md

 {% comment %}

-NOTE TO EDITORS OF THIS FILE:
-To reset to the initial WebStorm experience, delete the IDE settings by removing the directories specified in https://www.jetbrains.com/webstorm/help/project-and-ide-settings.html.
+NOTE TO EDITORS OF THIS FILE: To reset to the initial WebStorm experience, delete the IDE settings by removing the directories specified in https://www.jetbrains.com/webstorm/help/project-and-ide-settings.html.
-On Mac, this worked for me:

-rm -rf ~/Library/*/WebStorm10

 {% endcomment %}